The tropical beach getaway of your dreams

-Phuket is Thailand’s premier leisure playground.
-Distinguished by lush, jungle-clad mountains, gorgeous beaches and turquoise waters, the island’s geographical wonders are backdrops to a highly evolved pleasure zone.
+Phuket’s reputation as Thailand’s premier leisure playground is well founded.
+Distinguished by lush, jungle-clad mountains, gorgeous beaches and turquoise waters, the island’s geographical wonders are backdrops to a world-famous pleasure zone.

-Old Phuket Town, with its beautiful heritage architecture, Thai-Chinese-Indian-Malay population and flourishing dining scene, is a pleasant cultural diversion from the sand and snorkelling.
-No trip to Phuket is complete without an excursion to the spectacular Phang Nga Bay - its dramatic limestone outcrops and aquamarine waters are more than Instagram-worthy.
+Old Phuket Town, with its beautiful heritage architecture, vibrant Thai-Chinese-Indian-Malay population and flourishing dining scene, is a pleasant cultural diversion from the sand and sea.
+And of course, no trip to Phuket is complete without an excursion to the spectacular Phang Nga Bay, with dramatic limestone outcrops and aquamarine waters that will send your Instagram followers into a frenzy.

 Skip the tourist buses at Cape Promthep (Phuket’s most famous sunset viewpoint) and opt for the western-facing hilltop between Ya Nui and Nai Harn beaches in the south of the island.
-Known as Windmill Point, due to the tall windmills facing out to the sea, this is the spot for spectacular sunsets without the crowds.
+Known as Windmill Viewpoint, due to the tall wind turbines facing out to the sea, this is the spot for panoramic coastal vistas and spectacular sunsets without the crowds.

 When to go

-Thailand’s weather is often described as hot (November–February), hotter (March–April) and wet (May–October), with slight regional variations.
-Phuket is a year-round destination, although March–April is extremely hot with temperatures shooting up to 40°C, and the months of September and October are often subject to heavy rainfall.
+Phuket is a year-round destination, although March–April is extremely hot with temperatures shooting up to 40°C, while September and October are often subject to heavy rainfall.
 The cool season between November and February, with its blue skies and breeze is the most enjoyable – and most popular time to visit.

 There are 18 public holidays a year in Thailand, during which most businesses close, but shops and restaurants in tourist areas stay open.
 Songkran – the Thai New Year and the biggest holiday – falls mid-April.
 Phuket is famed for its lavish celebrations of the Chinese Vegetarian Festival, which falls late September or early October.Back to top